npanuhin/edu-JetBrains-Python-profiler/README.md

 tracer.reset(*function_references)    # Clears all recoded data for given functions
 ```

-For the otuput format I implemented a simple sum of all calls for each function, accessible both programmatically and in human-readable format.
+For the output format I implemented a simple sum of all calls for each function, accessible both programmatically and in human-readable format.
 The output data can be extended depending on the need in the future.

+I've also included a handy feature for recursive functions: you can choose whether to calculate the total time by summing every recursive call or by counting only the outermost ones.
+This behavior can be toggled using the `sum_recursive=True/False` argument, available in both the decorator and the `toggle/enable` methods.

 ```python
 print(tracer.times)  # Machine-readable dictionary  {function_name: sum_of_times}